hannahkelly/Blueskies16-1/blueskiesJune16.md

 Chlorophyll is the green pigment responsible for harvesting light.
 But chlorophyll has mostly been studied in leaves, not fruit.
 ## Aim of the research
+Aim of this research is to understand what regulates the green/yellow colour in kiwifruit
 ## Proposed research
 ## References